gitter-badger/knot/src/libknot/processing/README.md

 	int fail(knot_layer_t *ctx, knot_pkt_t *pkt);
 ```

-An good example of the layer is a [query processor](../../knot/nameserver/process_query.c), where, to give you an example,
+A good example of the layer is a [query processor](../../knot/nameserver/process_query.c), where, to give you an example,
 an action `consume` represents query-parsing step, `produce` represents answer generator and `fail` an error response generator.

 *Note that*, a layer does not assume anything about the driver, but may enforce call order by requiring the context to be in a specific